 Your health care provider may tell you to stop taking any medicines that weaken your immune system.
 Never stop taking any medicine before talking to your health provider first.

-The outcome is often good when diagnosed and treated quickly.,
+The outcome is often good when the condition is diagnosed and treated quickly.

 Call your health care provider if you have symptoms of this disorder.
 Early diagnosis and treatment may improve the chance of a good outcome.